Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## index.js

 Inside your `index.js` file is where the magic happens.
-It’s the first place you really set up your React app to load and inject it into your `HTML` page.
+It’s the first place you really set up your React app to load and inject into your `HTML` page.
 This is going to be a small file where you’ll add your very first piece of React code.

 Do a few things inside this file: